CALIL/sabatomap/plugins/cordova-plugin-network-information/README.md

 - <iOS7 can't detect the type of cellular network connection.
     - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

-### Windows Phone Quirks

-- When running in the emulator, always detects `navigator.connection.type` as `Connection.UNKNOWN`.

-- Windows Phone can't detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ### Windows Quirks

 - When running in the Phone 8.1 emulator, always detects `navigator.connection.type` as `Connection.ETHERNET`.

-### Tizen Quirks

-- Tizen can only detect a WiFi or cellular connection.
-    - `navigator.connection.type` is set to `Connection.CELL_2G` for all cellular data.

-### Firefox OS Quirks

-- Firefox OS can't detect the type of cellular network connection.
-    - `navigator.connection.type` is set to `Connection.CELL` for all cellular data.

 ### Browser Quirks